section-engineering-education/engineering-education/articles/transgan-a-transformer-based-gan-architecture/index.md

 *[Image Source: Arxiv](https://arxiv.org/pdf/2102.07074.pdf)*

 The architecture of a TransGAN is relatively straightforward.
-In a TransGAN, you have the basic modules of a GAN; a generator G and a discriminator D. The generator and discriminator models in a GAN are usually made up of convolutions.
+A TransGAN consists of a generator G and a discriminator D. The generator and discriminator models in a GAN are usually made up of convolutions.
 TransGAN replaces these convolutions with transformers.

 #### The Generator

 The generator model generates a 32 x 32-dimensional image with three color channels (red, green, and blue).

-At the beginning of the generator model, random noise inputs are fed into a multi-layer perceptron (MLP) which generates the initial sequence.
+At the beginning of the generator model, random noise inputs are fed into a multi-layer perceptron (MLP).
+This process generates the initial sequence.
 These initial sequences are of the dimensions 8 x 8 x C, where C stands for the number of channels.
-Positional encoders are also employed here to inject information about the relative or absolute sequence position of the image patches (which image came first and which one came last).
+Positional encoders are also employed in the generator.
+They inject information about the relative or absolute sequence position of the image patches.
+For example, which image came first and which one came last.
 These positional encoders have the same dimensions as the input sequences so that they can be added together.
 These outputs are then fed into the M-layers of the Transformer Encoder module.

 The next step involves the upscaling of the resolution at different stages.
 This process is an idea borrowed from this [paper](https://arxiv.org/pdf/1609.05158.pdf).
 Feel free to read more on it.
 This process involves increasing the resolution of the image while reducing the number of channels in the image.
-This process helps achieve higher pixel densities (increasing resolution) in images and saves on the memory space by reducing the number of channels and preventing computational explosions.
+This process involves increasing the resolution of the image while reducing the number of channels in the image.
+This process helps achieve higher pixel densities (increasing resolution) in images.
+It also saves on the memory space by reducing the number of channels and preventing computational explosions.
 In other words, there is a trade-off between pixel density and the depth of information.

 The upscaling process yields a 16 x 16 x C/4 dimensions output and finally achieves the target dimension of 32 x 32 x C/16.
 At each stage, the number of channels in the target dimensions is reduced to a quarter of the input while the resolution increases two-fold.

-These are then fed individually into a linear projection layer resulting in the generator producing 32 x 32 x 3-dimensional images fed into the discriminator model.
+These are then fed individually into a linear projection layer.
+It results in the generator producing 32 x 32 x 3-dimensional images fed into the discriminator model.

 #### The Discriminator

 The discriminator contains the same model mentioned in my previous [article](https://www.section.io/engineering-education/vision-transformer-using-transformers-for-image-recognition/), the Vision Transformer (ViT) model which aims to treat images as sequences of 16 x 16 visual words.

 The discriminator model receives its inputs from the generator model.
 It divides this 32 x 32 x3 image into image patches fed into the transformer encoder.
-The transformer examines each image patch as a token embedding, just as is the case in NLP.
+The transformer examines each image patch as a token embedding, as is the case in NLP.

 As a transformer lacks convolutions, it is vital to add positional encodings to the image patches.
 It must be added as a transformer has no idea about the broken down image patches' sequential positioning.